ELLIOTTCABLE/blog/posts/building_ncurses_and_ncurses_ruby_on_leopard.markdown

 *[XMPP]: Extensible Messaging and Presence Protocol
 [Ncurses]: http://ncurses-ruby.berlios.de/ "ncurses-ruby"
 [getch]: http://www.mkssoftware.com/docs/man3/curs_getch.3.asp "Ncurses' getch() method"
+[xmpp4r-post]: https://mail.gna.org/public/xmpp4r-devel/2008-07/msg00022.html "[XMPP4R] Weird Ncurses and threading problems"
+[xmpp4r]: http://home.gna.org/xmpp4r/ "XMPP4R: XMPP/Jabber Library for Ruby"
+[xmpp4r-ml]: https://mail.gna.org/listinfo/xmpp4r-devel/ "xmpp4r-devel info page"
+[test-case]: http://gist.github.com/2950 "gist: 2950 by elliottcable – GitHub"
 [^optimize]: You can run this to figure out what flag you should use:
   `echo -j$(sysctl -a | grep 'hw.physicalcpu:' | awk '{gsub("hw.physicalcpu: ", ""); print}')`.
-  For instance, I used **`9`** because my Mac Pro has 2 processors with 4 cores each - thus, 8 total cores, plus 1 is 9) - this will optimize the process for your computer, and make it run as fast as possible.
+  For instance, I used **`9`** because my Mac Pro has 2 processors with 4 cores each (thus, 8 total cores, plus 1 is 9) - this will optimize the process for your computer, and make it run as fast as possible.